-- When an Associate is deemed test ready, you will be notified by email to decide whether to accept or decline a test in the DARTS portal. - If you cannot accept a test, then please reject it so another Examiner can be assigned.
+- When an Associate is deemed Test Ready, you will be notified by email to decide whether to accept or decline a test in the DARTS portal. - If you cannot accept a test, then please reject it so another Examiner can be assigned.
 It would be helpful for our Customer Experience Team to know why you have rejected it. - If you accept a test, please contact the Associate within 5 working days.
-Ex 2.1.1 - When you make contact introduce yourself and arrange a date, time and meeting location for the test. - Ask the Associate if they require any reasonable adjustments for disabilities, neurodivergence or learning difficulties.
-See pages 21 for some guidance. - Ensure you record the information about the test in the DARTS Portal.
-See DARTS Training Videos. - See pages 9-16 for more information on conducting a test and completing the test report.
+Ex 2.1.1 - When you make contact introduce yourself and arrange a date, time and meeting location for the test. - Make sure you have the Associate's mobile phone number in case there are any issues on the day. - Ask the Associate if they require any reasonable adjustments for any special needs including disabilities, neurodivergence or learning difficulties.
+See pages 22 for some guidance on neurodivergence. - Ensure you record the information about the test in the DARTS Portal. - See page 10 for more information on conducting a test and completing the test report.